BY CLEO MEINICKE, RESEARCH ASSOCIATE PILPG-NL

 In addition to including laws on the domestic level, several states have shown positive progress in the implementation of the laws.
 In Uganda, on March 11, the trial of the former commander of the Lord’s Resistance Army (LRA), Thomas Kwoyelo, was continued at the High Court in Gulu, Uganda.
 Kwoyelo is facing 93 charges of crimes against humanity and war crimes committed between 1995 and 2005.
 In Rwanda, in October 2018, a new penal code was introduced that penalizes institutions for their support in genocide or crimes against humanity.
 In October 2018, the inaugural session for the Special Criminal Court in the Central African Republic took place.
 The court’s jurisdiction covers genocide, crimes against humanity and war crimes committed within the state.
 While this is not a purely domestic effort, it does present the state’s support in the prosecution of international crimes.
 In the Democratic Republic of the Congo, the Military Tribunal of South Kivu sentenced the commander of a unit of the Congolese army to life imprisonment for crimes against humanity in November 2018 for having attacked villages in the Kalehe territory (South Kivu).
 Very recently a Rwandan man was arrested in the Netherlands based on an arrest warrant that was issued by Rwanda.
 After two Rwandan fugitives were already extradited to Rwanda in 2016 by Dutch authorities, this is the third case.
 The issuance of arrest warrants depicts the states effort in prosecuting the suspects of international crimes.

 To conclude, while some African states are critical of the work of the ICC, the data show efforts in developing legal bases to prosecute the crimes domestically.
 Laws have been drafted and trials commenced, but many states do not have any legal provisions and the general rejection of waiving immunity for international crimes runs counter to the goal of bringing justice to the victims, as leaders of states are in many cases the most responsible ones for the commission of atrocities.
-The continent is far from the goal to ensure accountability of perpetrators of international crimes reliably and consistently, but several states have taken steps in the right direction.
+Several countries on the African continent have taken steps to ensure accountability for perpetrators of international crimes.